Traveling fronts guided by the environment for reaction-diffusion equations: Introduction

 where $0<L_1\leq L_2 <\infty$ and $m>0$ are given parameters and $f$ is of bistable form. \\

-In this paper we prove the following Theorem. \begin{theorem} There exist critical radii $0<L_*\leq L^*<\infty$ with the following properties: \begin{itemize} \item For $L_2<L_*$, there is no traveling front solution of \eqref{Egenintro}. \item For $L_1>L^*$ (independently of $L_2$), assuming that there is a unique stable asymptotic profile of \eqref{APSD}, there exists a traveling front of speed $c>0$ solution of \eqref{Egenintro}. \end{itemize} \end{theorem} This result completes the study in \cite{C07} on the existence of CSD in the human brain.
+In this paper we prove the following Theorem. \begin{theorem} There exist critical radii $0<L_*\leq L^*<\infty$ with the following properties: \begin{itemize} \item For $L_2<L_*$, there is no traveling front solution of \eqref{Egenintro}. \item For $L_1>L^*$ (independently of $L_2$), assuming that there is a unique stable asymptotic profile of \eqref{APSD}, there exists a traveling front of speed $c>0$ solution of \eqref{Egenintro}. \end{itemize} \end{theorem} The assumption on the uniqueness of the asymptotic profile is proved to be true for the case $N-1=2$, $L_1=L_2$ and $h(y,s)=-ms$ for $|y|\geq L_2$.
+This is done in \cite{CJ11} by phase plane method.
+For want of a uniqueness result for the profile equation in more general cases,

+This theorem completes the study in \cite{C07} on the existence of CSD in the human brain.
 Indeed in \cite{C07} the transition from gray to white matter was instantaneous when biologically there is a smooth transition from gray to white matter.
 This Theorem confirms the intuition that CSD's can be found in part of the human brain where the gray matter is sufficiently thick but they can not propagate over large distances due to a thin gray matter in many parts of the human brain.\\

 The paper is organized as follows.
 In section \ref{section: prelim} we state some preliminary results that will be used in the sequel.
 Section \ref{section: asympt} is dedicated to the study of the existence and uniqueness of non-zero asymptotic profiles for a traveling front solution of \eqref{EP}.
 In section \ref{section: convergence} we study the large time behavior.
 There we prove extinction if $\alpha \geq \alpha_0$ and convergence towards the front of minimal speed if $\alpha <\alpha_0$.
+Section \ref{section: positive} extends existence of traveling front results to the case of a positive non-linearity.
 Then, section \ref{section: APbist} is devoted to the study of the asymptotic profiles in the bistable case and section \ref{section: TFbist} to the existence of traveling front for $\alpha<\alpha_*$ in the bistable case.
 Lastly, in section~\ref{section: CSD} we describe the precise problem arising in the modeling of CSD's and state our main result in this framework.